nstepro/the-compound/app/DEPLOYMENT.md

 - Client-side routing is handled by serving `index.html` for all routes
 - The places data is currently served from the static file in `public/`
 - Since the app is in a subdirectory, use git subtree or monorepo buildpack for deployment
+- Environment variables are managed through Heroku config vars, not `.env` files
+- `.env` files are in `.gitignore` and should NEVER be committed to git
 - When you're ready to connect the parser and use S3, you'll need to update the data fetching logic